r-lib/marquee/README.md

 marquee is a markdown parser and renderer for the R graphics engine.
-It can be used to render rich text formatted as markdown (CommonMark) inside R graphics such as ggplot2 or other graphics build on grid
+It can be used to render rich text formatted as markdown (CommonMark) inside R graphics such as ggplot2 or other graphics built on grid.

 ## Installation